ARU-Bioinf-IBDS/ibdsA-index/README.md

-# Introduction to Bioinformatics and DS, Practical A, Overview
+# Introduction to Bioinformatics and Data Science

-##
+## Overview of Practical A: Intro to Python for Bioinformatics

 <p>This practical introduces programming in python showing how sequence information can be stored and manipulated in strings.</p>
 <h2>Practical Learning Outcomes</h2>